Advanced maternal age: Other effects

 Advanced maternal age is associated with adverse outcomes in the perinatal period, which may be caused by detrimental effects on decidual and placental development.

-The risk of the mother dying before the child becomes an adult increases by more advanced maternal age, such as can be demonstrated by the following data from France in 2007:
+The risk of the mother dying before the child becomes an adult increases with advanced maternal age, as seen in the following data from France in 2007:

 The above table is not to be confused with maternal mortality.

 Advanced maternal age continues to be associated with a range of adverse pregnancy outcomes including low birth weight, pre-term birth, stillbirth, unexplained fetal death, and increased rates of Caesarean section.
 However, over time, improvements in (and improvements in access to) medical services and social resources have decreased the negative association between older maternal age and low birth weight.

+According to a meta analysis from 2017 of 63 cohort studies and 12 case control studies, advanced maternal age (≥35 years) increased the risk of stillbirth (OR 1.75, 95%CI 1.62–1.89).
+It also increased the risk for FGR (fetal growth restriction) (OR 1.23; 95%CI 1.01–1.52).
+It is suggested that the rise in the risk could be due to conditions related to placental pathology/dysfunction.

 On the other hand, advanced maternal age is associated with a more stable family environment, higher socio-economic position, higher income and better living conditions, as well as better parenting practices (including better disciplinary methods).
 A qualitative study on couples in the United States who used in-vitro fertilization to conceive their first child when the woman was aged 40 or older at the time of delivery found that 72% of the women and 57% of the men believed that they had enhanced emotional preparedness for parenting which benefitted both their children and themselves.
-In quantitative studies, mother’s older age at first birth has been associated with increases in children’s psychiatric health, language skills, cognitive ability, and fewer social and emotional difficulties.
-Further, a study in the United Kingdom showed that older maternal age at first birth was associated with fewer hospital admissions and fewer unintentional injuries for children up to age 5 and a greater likelihood of having had all of their immunizations by 9 months of age– all outcomes used as indicators of child wellbeing in reports from the World Health Organisation.
-Finally, although older maternal age doesn’t necessarily imply older paternal age, researchers have suggested links between older paternal age and improved child outcomes, including increased IQ and educational attainment and increased telomeric length, which is associated with greater longevity.
-However, it is more or less uncertain whether these entities are effects of advanced maternal age, are contributors to advanced maternal age, or common effects of a certain state such as personality type.
+In quantitative studies, mother's older age at first birth has been associated with increases in children's psychiatric health, language skills, cognitive ability, and fewer social and emotional difficulties.
+Further, a study in the United Kingdom showed that older maternal age at first birth was associated with fewer hospital admissions and fewer unintentional injuries for children up to age 5 and a greater likelihood of having had all of their immunizations by 9 months of age – all outcomes used as indicators of child wellbeing in reports from the World Health Organisation.

+Risks associated with childbearing over the age of 50 include an increased incidence of gestational diabetes, hypertension, delivery by caesarean section, miscarriage, preeclampsia, and placenta previa.
+In comparison to mothers between 20 and 29 years of age, mothers over 50 are at almost three times the risk of low birth weight, premature birth, and extremely premature birth; their risk of extremely low birth weight, small size for gestational age, and fetal mortality was almost double.